MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

 ## Block a user

-An administrator can block a user in Office 365, and the user will be logged out of Yammer as well as all the other Office 365 services.
+An administrator can block a user in Microsoft 365 or Office 365, and the user will be logged out of Yammer as well as all the other Office 365 services.
 Here's a diagram that shows how this works.

 ![The Office 365 administrator blocks a user in Office 365 and the user is logged out of Yammer.](../media/86303509-db4e-4d80-9f7c-3b2ddbcd1f17.png)